TapResearch/TapResearch-Android-SDK/README.md

      }
   ```

-  And synchronize the project with the gradle files
+  And synchronize the project with the gradle files.

   #### Manual: